wetw0rk/Sickle/README.md

   -obj OBJDUMP, --objdump OBJDUMP
                         binary to use for shellcode extraction (via objdump method)
-  -f FORMAT, --format FORMAT
+  -a ARCH, --arch ARCH  select architecture for disassembly -f FORMAT, --format FORMAT
                         output format (use --list for a list) -b BADCHAR, --badchar BADCHAR